bvaughn/react-devtools-experimental/packages/react-devtools-inline/README.md

 ### `react-devtools-inline/frontend`

 * **`initialize(contentWindow)`** -
 Configures the DevTools interface to listen to the `window` the backend was injected into.
-This method returns a React element that can be rendered directly.
+This method returns a React component that can be rendered directly.

 ```js
 import { initialize } from 'react-devtools-inline/frontend';